kare22/silmused/README.md

 * description
 * expected_value
 * custom_feedback
-* points\
+* points

-Some examples of Query tests: \
+Some examples of Query tests:

 1. We want to check if the query returns correct amount of lines:\
 title='A question for the test, which is displayed, when feedback is given'\
 name='query_test' - Always the same for query tests.\
-column_name='COUNT(*)' - We find the query result line count expected_value=10 - the Query must have 10 lines for a normal result or count gives exactly 10. points=20 - the amount fo points the test gives.
+column_name='COUNT(*)' - We find the query result line count\
+expected_value=10 - the Query must have 10 lines for a normal result or count gives exactly 10.\
+points=20 - the amount fo points the test gives.
 Usually maximum is 100 as in the end all results are divided by 100 to give %.
 ```
   QueryDataTest(
-      title='Kas on õige ridade arvuga tulemus?',
+      title='Does the query output correct amount of lines?',
       name='query_test',
       column_name='COUNT(*)',
       expected_value=10,